lizekang/DSTC10-MOD/README.md

 * Recall_n@K measures if the positive meme is ranked in the top k positions of n candidates.
 Mean average precision (MAP) consider the rank order.
 * The top k accuracy, referred to as Accuracy@k, indicates that if the correct emotion type in the highest k-class score emotion type, the score of metric is 1.
 * The final ranking for text response modeling will be based on **human evaluation results** only for selected systems according to automated evaluation scores.
 It will address the following aspects: grammatical/semantical correctness, naturalness, appropriateness, informativeness and relevance to given multimodal history.
+* The final ranking for meme retrieval will be based on average score of Recall_10@1 and MAP.
+* The final ranking for meme emotion classification will be based on score of Accuracy@1.

 ## Data